-A pile of green carrot tops formed next to the cashier at the farmers market.
-They had been summarily removed from their lanky roots like some kind of ritual beheading.
+A pile of green carrot tops formed next to the cashier at the farmers market, removed from their lanky limbs in a ritual beheading.
 I declined the procedure, adamant about finding a use for the lush fronds.

-Mark was skeptical, and rightfully so.
-My enthusiasm to use every last bit of edible vegetation sometimes ends with me guiltily disposing of unidentifiable decomposing matter.
+My shopping partner was skeptical, and rightfully so.
+My initial enthusiasm to use every last bit of edible vegetation has sometimes resulted in a bag full of unidentifiable decomposing matter lurking in the crisper drawer.

 Sure enough, the days ticked by and those carrot tops sat unused in the fridge.
 I knew I had to act boldly, and quickly.
 I would not take the easy way out and use the greens as a casual garnish.
 After all, carrots are in the same family as parsley.
 Pull up a parsley plant, and the root looks like a mini-carrot, so why not use the tops in a similar manner?